-The claims and appeals procedures stated in this chapter are intended to comply with applicable regulations by providing reasonable procedures governing the filing of claims, notification of benefit decisions and appeals of adverse benefit determinations.
+The claims and appeals procedures stated in this chapter are intended to comply with applicable regulations by providing reasonable procedures for filing claims, notifying participants of benefit decisions, and appealing adverse benefit determinations.
 You must follow these procedures for all claims for benefits arising from this Plan.

-Your claim will be processed for payment according to the applicable plan provisions and the guidelines used by MetLife.
-General contact information for MetLife is available in the chapter titled Contact Information.
-Specific contact information for the claims and appeals process is listed in this chapter.
+Your claim will be processed according to applicable Plan provisions and the guidelines used by MetLife.
+General contact information for MetLife is listed in the Contact Information chapter.
+Specific contacts for claims and appeals are listed in this chapter.

 An issue or dispute solely regarding your eligibility for coverage or participation in the Plan is not considered a claim for benefits and is not governed by the claims and appeals procedures described in this chapter.
-For more information, please contact your benefits administrator.
+For more information about eligibility, contact your benefits administrator.